-The Economics and Business Studies Department is the most popular and successful non-core subject at Dubai College.
+The Economics Department is the most popular and successful non-core subject at Dubai College.
 We are a busy department of 4 dedicated teachers who pride ourselves not only on our experience, but also our commitment to improving teaching and learning in the classroom.
-As a team we are know for our passion for the subjects we teach, our love of current affairs and most importantly enthusing our students to engage with the subject both in and out of the classroom.
+As a team we are known for our passion for the subjects we teach, our love of current affairs and most importantly enthusing our students to engage with the subject both in and out of the classroom.

 In Year 11 in macroeconomics we will look at all the markets combined in a country.
 We will then look at students own countries’ and other countries’ economies.
 We will look at the different objectives that governments will be concerned about.
 These include trying to achieve:

 - low inflation

 - increases in economic growth

 - surpluses or equilibrium on the current account of the balance of payments

 For each objective, we will look at the issues and problems involved and how the government acts to improve the outcomes.
 We will then look at the global economy.
 This will involve looking at the benefits and problems of increased integration between economies of the globe.
 We will look at international trade and how countries come together as trading partners to boost growth.
 Exchange rates will also be looked at to consider how changes can affect an economy.
 We will study both developing and developed economies.

 The Pearson Edexcel Level 3 Advanced GCE in Economics A is structured into four themes and consists of three externally examined papers.
 Students build knowledge and understanding of core economic models and concepts in Themes 1 and 2, and then build on this and apply their knowledge to more complex concepts and models in Themes 3 and 4.
 Students will need to apply their knowledge and understanding to both familiar and unfamiliar contexts in the assessments and demonstrate an awareness of current economic events and policies.